nazarepiedady/stylus-docs-pt/docs/docs/operators.md

 // => white
 ```

-### Instance Check: is a
+### Verificação de Instância: is a {#instance-check-is-a}

-Stylus provides a binary operator named `is a` used to type check.
+A stylus fornece um operador binário nomeado `is a` usado para a verificação de tipo:

 ```stylus
 15 is a 'unit'